GrisuProjects/MyWebsite/README.md

-# What this is
+# What is this?
 This is the repository of my website.
 Nothing special at all.

-Stated under the GPL v3.0 license.
-(See the license file)
+Stated under the GNU Gerneral Public License v3.0 (See the license file).

+Much to come